 Nonalcoholic fatty liver disease (NAFLD) has been a term used for decades, but in 2019 an international consensus panel presented new terminology to better reflect its causes: Metabolic associated fatty liver disease [MAFLD].
 We will use the two interchangeably for this review, because the vast body of literature refers to it as NAFLD.

-MAFLD is a condition characterized by a buildup of fat in the liver, and is the most common liver disease globally with estimates at close to a billion people having a degree of the disease.
+MAFLD is a condition characterized by a buildup of fat in the liver.
+It is the most common liver disease globally with estimates at close to a billion people having a degree of the disease.
 “NAFLD is associated with many metabolic comorbidities, including obesity, type II diabetes, dyslipidemia, and metabolic syndrome.
 Its potential to develop into more severe liver conditions, such as nonalcoholic steatohepatitis, advanced fibrosis, cirrhosis and hepatocellular carcinoma, can lead to a state in which liver transplantation is the only treatment option available” (Chalasani 2012).

 Because MAFLD is so pervasive, scientists turned their attention to the epidemiological and clinical evidence of the past 20 years that indicated coffee’s potential hepatoprotective effects, including antioxidative, anti-inflammatory, and antifibrotic activity.
 A 2013 study conducted a systematic review of the epidemiology, magnitude, and mechanisms of possible beneficial effects of coffee consumption in patients with NAFLD using 12 detailed prior studies: